xyegithub/myBlog/source/_posts/Arch-Linux.md

 `bottles` is installed successfully by using ` flatpak`, by `sudo pacman -S flatpak`.
 However, it also can not use the camera.

+# Locale

+For detail to see the Arch Linux wiki.
+Notice that the KDE can set the language too.
+Only set to en_US.